(See also Overview of Meningitis.)

 Regardless of the cause, parenchymal lesions may develop.

-Clinical findings are often nonspecific.
+Clinical findings in patients with subacute or chronic meningitis are often nonspecific.
 However, a careful search for a systemic infection or disorder may suggest a cause for meningitis.
 Also, sometimes risk factors (eg, immunocompromise, HIV infection or risk factors for it, recent time spent in endemic areas) and occasionally specific neurologic deficits (eg, particular cranial nerve deficits) suggest specific causes, such as C. neoformans meningitis in HIV-infected patients or C. immitis infections in patients living in the southwestern US.

 If CSF findings do not provide a diagnosis and meningitis is causing morbidity or is progressive, more invasive testing (eg, cisternal or ventricular puncture, biopsy) is indicated.
 Occasionally, organisms are recovered from ventricular or cisternal CSF when lumbar CSF is negative.